 - Rusalkas, spirits of drowned maidens, often the kind that drowned themselves after being jilted by their lovers.
 Love to lure young males to their watery grave.
-Became synonymous with "Mermaid" in modern language, often leading to a Did Not Do The Research case when an illustration of Ruslan and Ludmila shows a fishtailed mermaid sitting on the branches.
+Became synonymous with "Mermaid" in modern language, often leading to Critical Research Failure when an illustration of Ruslan and Ludmila shows a fishtailed mermaid sitting on the branches.
 A Slavic rusalka was naturally as bipedal as a living human.

 - The Zmeis (Serpents) were the Russian dragons, who were evil and breathed fire, like their European counterparts.
-The most well-known was Zmei Gorynych, the three-headed dragon.
-Some researchers consider them a personification of foreign invaders, primarily, the Golden Horde - for example, a certain folk-tale Tartar bandit with no supernatural qualities earned himself the nickname of "Tugarine Zmei".
+The most well-known was Zmei Gorynych (the latter literally means "son of the mountain"), the three-headed dragon.
+Some researchers consider them a personification of foreign invaders, primarily the Golden Horde — for example, a certain folk-tale Tartar bandit with no supernatural qualities earned himself the nickname of "Tugarine Zmei".

 - Vasilisa the Wise, though usually not a spirit, is a supernaturally wise young woman.
 Often is a relative of Baba Yaga, so her real nature is up to the reader.
 There is also Vasilisa the Beautiful, which may be the sister of the Wise, the same person with the Wise or completely unrelated to the Wise, depending on the tale version.